Funkytown (film): Production

 In June 2009, it was announced that Patrick Huard had been cast to play the lead role in the film, Justin Chatwin, Paul Doucet, Sarah Mutch, Raymond Bouchard, François Létourneau and Geneviève Brouillette being also cast in supporting roles, with Daniel Roby directing from a screenplay by Steve Galluccio.
 Principal photography took place between June 9, 2009, and August 8, 2009, in Montreal.
-Some scenes of the film were in fact shot inside, outside and in the surroundings of the building which had housed the Lime Light, at 1258 Stanley Street.
+Some scenes of the film were in fact shot inside, outside and in the surroundings of the building which had housed the Limelight_(Montreal), at 1258 Stanley Street.
 It now houses the premium strip club "Chez Parée" and the dance club "La Boom".

 Language

 Like the 2006 film Bon Cop, Bad Cop, the film features dialogue in both English and French.
 For French audiences the English dialogue is subtitled, while for English audiences the French dialogue is subtitled.

 The film has faced some controversy for its mixture of languages, with one journalist for La Presse accusing it of being essentially an English film with only token dialogue in French, rather than a truly bilingual film.